import.sh - import bash modules into scripts or into

 Put following snippet into

-~/.config/bash-modules/config.sh
+~/.config/bash-modules/config.sh file:

 # Enable stack trace printing for warnings and errors,